mavenius/pinball-scores/README.md

 Pinball Scores
 =============================
 We used to keep track of high scores at the office on paper.
-Now we keep track of them on the internet!
+Now we keep track of them on the Internet!

 Todo:
 - Display statistics about all the scores for everyone or filter by user (average, min, max, etc)